Planning and Environment Linkages

 New Mexico — Project Evaluation Report (PER)

-New Mexico DOT (NMDOT) has completed its RFP for a consultant to evaluate the current PER process for areas to simplify.
+New Mexico DOT (NMDOT) will hire a consultant to evaluate the current PER process for areas to simplify.
+NMDOT anticipates the updated PER process to be complete by July 2007.
 The updated PER will include a checklist with environmental and cultural concerns.
-Multi-disciplinary teams, including DOT planning, environment, and engineering, as well as local district offices, will work together to define projects and complete the checklist.
+Multi-disciplinary teams, including DOT planning, environment, and engineering, as well as local district offices, will work together to define projects and complete the checklist once it is integrated into the planning process.
 The checklist will allow planners to develop a more complete understanding of potential projects before they are included in the STIP.
-For more information on the PER, please see the Linking Planning and NEPA FY06Q1 Progress Report.
+The goal of the PER is to use current staff and resources more effectively, rather than require additional resources to facilitate integrating planning and NEPA or other process changes.
+Upon revision of the PER process, NMDOT plans to utilize the PER process on more projects to enhance interagency communication and project development.

 Pennsylvania — Planning Partners Checklist